TurtleEngr/gitproj/doc/user-doc/git-proj.md

 This is a much simpler implementation than git-lfs for managing the versioning of large binary files.
-Since the large files are not versioned, i.e. only the last version is saved, this is a comompromize on having "perfect" version control of the files.
+Since the large files are not versioned, i.e. only the last version is saved, this is a compromise on having "perfect" version control of the files.

 The main inspiration for the proj tool came from the need to